nickayson/Personal-Travel-Planner/README.md

 We have modified the package.json to run both with this command
 ### `start": "concurrently \"npm run server\" \"npm run client\"" `

-To set up Server in phpmyadmin, run the sql file from the github repo

 However you can run the server seperately with
 ### `node server.js`